Flameis/CS362-Team3/database-design/relationships.md

 * avg_rating: Average rating of the plant
 * date_added: Date the plant was added
 * date_updated: Date the plant was updated
+* x_coordinate: X coordinate of the plant's location
+* y_coordinate: Y coordinate of the plant's location

 ### Taxonomy
 * taxo_id (Primary Key): Unique identifier for each species.